swiftsolves-msft/Azure-TPot/sample/tpot_all/readme.md

     `}`

-6. modify the _/data/elk/logstash.conf_ by scrolling in a few sections making changes via remarks below. # CitrixHoneypot, # Ipphoney, # ElasticPot, an overall sample file can be found here:
+6. modify the _/data/elk/logstash.conf_ by scrolling in a few sections making changes via remarks below. # CitrixHoneypot an overall sample file can be found here:

     ```# CitrixHoneypot
     if [type] == "CitrixHoneypot" {